psuanm5030/beautiful-jekyll/speaking.md

 **Brief:** I have been a committee member for the University of Pittsburgh Industry Analytics Council, providing guidance regarding their relatively new analytics certificate program.

 In September, I was invited to speak to roughly 60 students regarding data visualization and the tool Tableau.
 These sessions are rewarding because many of these students have never seen how easy and valuable it can be to use a tool like Tableau.
-This particular presentation had a meme spin to it!
+This presentation was fun as I was able to exercise more creative freedom than normal!

 **Links:** [PDF Slides](https://www.dropbox.com/s/9mowobxgjg3xqog/170929_PITT%20Presentation%20FINAL.pdf?dl=0)